DaanVanVugt/ignitioncomputing/_posts/careers/2024-09-03-Open-Application.md

 ### Open Application

-We're always excited to connect with talented physics software developers, computer scientists, simulation engineers, and those with expertise in nuclear fusion, engineering mathematics, high-performance computing or physics.
-If you're passionate about shaping the future of science through innovative software, we'd love to hear from you.
+Are you passionate about complex problem-solving,  high-tech systems, and software engineering?
+We're always happy to connect with talented physics software developers, computer scientists, simulation engineers, and those with expertise in nuclear fusion, engineering mathematics, high-performance computing, or physics.
+If you're excited about shaping the future of science through innovative software, we'd love to hear from you.
 Whether you're interested in a full-time position, internship, or traineeship, feel free to send us your CV, a motivation letter, and your ideas to <careers@ignitioncomputing.com>.

 ### About Us